 7.17.1.
-This does not form part of the CLC as full-time students are not usually liable for council tax.
-However, where a partner's income is included in the assessment or if you are studying part-time, it will be included as variable expenditure, if you or your partner are liable for the cost.
+Council tax costs will not usually be included for full-time students as they are not usually liable for the cost.
+However, where a partner's income is included in the assessment, or if you are studying part-time, it will be included in the assessment but supporting evidence will be required.